AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 ---

 ## 🔧 Business, Technical & Data Fluency

+- **Enterprise Agility vs. Antifragility** — Understand the difference between adapting to change (agility) and growing stronger from volatility (antifragility).
+Enterprise agility emphasizes flexibility, responsiveness, and lean structures; antifragility emphasizes decentralized decision-making, redundancy, and systems that thrive under stress.
+Both are critical lenses for designing organizations that can navigate complexity and disruption.
 - **Strategic Communication Across Leadership Levels** — Developing the ability to communicate clearly across technical and non-technical audiences, build trust, and adapt messaging for executives, peers, and teams.
 This includes understanding the role of both quantitative (data, metrics) and qualitative (narratives, user stories) insights — and when to bring each forward for maximum influence.
 - **Front-End vs. Back-End Business and Project Management** - Understanding the distinction between user-facing activities (front-end) and infrastructure, data processing, and system-level work (back-end) to better align teams, stakeholders, and strategic objectives.
 - **Engineering Economics** — Core concepts: book value, depreciation, IRR